fairsilas/South-China-Sea-Game/Outline.md

 - Overview of the 18th century South China Sea Coast and piracy in Chinese waters.
 - Characters will mention events like the Tay Son rebellion and key figures, like Pirate Queen Cheng I Sao and Cui Zhi.
 - Brief introduction to Macao where you will begin
+- Characters will give historical background through dialogue with the player.

 ### Game World
 - Map of the South China Sea with significant loacations for the game marked.